romainlafarguette/romainlafarguette.github.io/_pages/about.md

 I have done missions to more than 25 countries, covering monetary and financial issues, on technical assistance, IMF financing programs, and surveillance.
 I also led teams of 3 to 7 people on technical assistance missions to central banks.

-I hold a Ph.D. in economics from Peking University and Paris School of Economics, a master degree in applied mathematics and statistics from ENSAE ParisTech, a master in economics from Paris School of Economics and a master in philosophy of sciences and epistemology from University Paris Sorbonne.
+I hold a Ph.D. in economics from Peking University and Paris School of Economics, a master degree in applied mathematics and statistics from ENSAE ParisTech, and a master in philosophy from University Paris Sorbonne.
 I am a normalien, former student of the Ecole Normale Superieure Paris-Saclay.
 I speak fluently English and Chinese Mandarin.
 I am a native French-speaker.

 I am very active on [Github](https://github.com/romainlafarguette).
 You can also find me on [LinkedIn](https://www.linkedin.com/in/romain-lafarguette-罗哲